mstanczy/RADKit-refresher/README.md

 ile configuration memory.\n3978396K bytes of physical memory.\n6188032K bytes of virtual hard disk at bootflash:.\n \nConfiguration register is 0x2102\n \nRouter2#'
 ```

-You can view the collected data in a human friendly format:
+You can also view the output in a human friendly format:

 ```python
 >>> showver.result.data | print